fingerprintjs/fingerprintjs-pro-server-api-node-sdk/readme.md

 #### Webhook signature validation

-Customers on the Enterprise plan can enable [webhook signatures](https://dev.fingerprint.com/docs/webhooks-security) to cryptographically verify the authenticity of incoming webhooks.
+Customers on the Enterprise plan can enable [Webhook signatures](https://dev.fingerprint.com/docs/webhooks-security) to cryptographically verify the authenticity of incoming webhooks.
 This SDK provides a utility method for verifying the HMAC signature of the incoming webhook request.

 To learn more, see [example/validateWebhookSignature.mjs](example/validateWebhookSignature.mjs) or read the [API Reference](https://fingerprintjs.github.io/fingerprintjs-pro-node-sdk/functions/isValidWebhookSignature.html).

 ### Sealed results

-Customers on the Enterprise plan can enable [sealed results](https://dev.fingerprint.com/docs/sealed-results) to receive the full device intelligence result on the client and unseal it on the server.
+Customers on the Enterprise plan can enable [Sealed results](https://dev.fingerprint.com/docs/sealed-results) to receive the full device intelligence result on the client and unseal it on the server.
 This SDK provides utility methods for decoding sealed results.

 To learn more, see [example/unsealResult.mjs](./example/unsealResult.mjs) or the [API Reference](https://fingerprintjs.github.io/fingerprintjs-pro-node-sdk/functions/unsealEventsResponse.html).

 ### Deleting visitor data

-Customers on the Enterprise plan can [delete all data associated with a specific visitor](https://dev.fingerprint.com/reference/deletevisitordata) to comply with privacy regulations.
+Customers on the Enterprise plan can [Delete all data associated with a specific visitor](https://dev.fingerprint.com/reference/deletevisitordata) to comply with privacy regulations.
 See [example/deleteVisitorData.mjs](./example/deleteVisitorData.mjs) or the [API Reference](https://fingerprintjs.github.io/fingerprintjs-pro-node-sdk/docs/classes/FingerprintJsServerApiClient.html#deleteVisitorData).

 ## API Reference